-- Use the finding aid for GR-3254, Vital Statistics indexes to divorce orders, to identify the appropriate self-serve microfilm reel to search or use the instructions on the next page.
-Note that some of the indexes overlap. - Within a date range, the entries are arranged alphabetically by the surname of the husband.
+- Use the finding aid for GR-3254, Vital Statistics indexes to divorce orders, to identify the appropriate microfilm reel to search or use the instructions below.
+Note: Some of the indexes overlap. - Within a date range, the entries are arranged alphabetically by the surname of the husband.
 The name of the wife, the place and date of the divorce will be provided in addition to the Vital Statistics index information, which will either be in the form of a volume and file number or a registration number.
-Index entries prior to April 1935 are given a 999 volume number, but no file number, and include incomplete divorce actions. - Using the finding aid for GR-3255, British Columbia divorce court orders, locate the self-serve microfilm reel with the volume and file or registration number you are looking for.
-See verso for more detailed instructions.
-Note that prior to April 1935, only divorce orders for Victoria were filed in GR-3255.
-If a Victoria divorce appears in the index prior to 1936, but no order can be found on the microfilm, it is probable that the divorce was not finalized.
-See GR-1587 for Victoria divorce orders for this period.
-Also note that 1983 divorce orders with a registration of 7501 or higher are not included in GR-3255 but can be found in the records of the respective court registries, as can orders for pre April 1935 divorces outside of Victoria.
-For divorces prior to April 1935 which did not take place in Victoria, check the Textual Records index online for divorce records of the appropriate registry. - The divorce orders in GR-3255 include only the final orders and are intended for reference or genealogical purposes.
-If a certified or official copy is required, a copy must be made by staff from the original filed document which may be available from the British Columbia Archives or may still be in the custody of the issuing court registry.
-Interim orders and decrees nisi are also to be found in the court records.
+Index entries prior to April 1935 are given a 999 volume number, but no file number, and include incomplete divorce actions. - Using the finding aid for GR-3255, British Columbia divorce court orders, locate the microfilm reel with the volume and file or registration number you are looking for.
+See below for more detailed instructions.
+Also note that 1983 divorce orders with a registration of 7501 or higher are not included in GR-3255 but can be found in the records of the respective court registries, as can orders for pre-April 1935 divorces. - The divorce orders in GR-3255 include only the final orders and are intended for reference or genealogical purposes.
+If a certified or official copy is required, a copy must be made by staff from the original filed document which may be available from the BC Archives or may still be in the custody of the issuing court registry.
+Interim orders and Decrees Nisi are also to be found in the court records.